Particular/docs.particular.net/platform/json-schema.md

 ## Notes

 - If a section is omitted or does not contain an `Enabled` property then the feature is not configured
-- timespan properties are encoded as strings in `HH:MM:SS` format
+- Timespan properties are encoded as strings in `HH:MM:SS` format
 - Required properties are only checked if the feature is enabled